donjoshi/portfolio/README.md

 # portfolio

-here is the priview of my portfolio which is deployed https://portfolio-donjoshi.vercel.app/
+here is the preview of my portfolio deployed in versal https://portfolio-donjoshi.vercel.app/